abstract road

 The State Dropped the defendant's Second DUI.

-Issues were raised as to the lawfulness of traffic stop.
-The description of the driving pattern was very vague.
+Issues were raised by the firm as to the lawfulness of the traffic stop.
+The reports were vague as to the exact specifics of the driving pattern.

 The State dropped the DUI.